anybox/anybox.recipe.odoo/doc/contributing.rst

 Integration tests
 ~~~~~~~~~~~~~~~~~

-There is a special category of tests: those that need a real OpenERP
+There is a special category of tests: those that need a real Odoo/OpenERP
 instance, built with the recipe, to run.

 They are located within the ``tests_with_openerp`` subdirectory and